A million to 1: Venezuela’s currency losing 6 zeros

 This is the third adjustment since socialist leaders began governing Venezuela.
 The bolivar lost three zeros in 2008 under now-deceased President Hugo Chávez, while his successor, Nicolás Maduro, eliminated five zeros in 2018.

 Venezuela is in its sixth year of recession.
-Millions live in poverty amid high food prices that are commonly set in U.S. dollars and low wages.
+Millions live in poverty, with high food prices that are commonly set in U.S. dollars and low wages.

 The 1 million bolivar bill is currently the highest denomination, but it is scarce.
 More than seven of those bills are needed to buy a 1.3-gallon (5-liter) bottle of water,which cost 7.4 million bolivars or $1.84 dollars on Thursday.